 Firstly, we don’t have letterboxes in Australia so there is no point in searching for letterbox flowers!
 Australia homes have mailboxes at the end of the drives – it’s not like the UK where you have a letterbox in your front door that allows a small box of flowers to be posted through (this is just one of the many differences between the UK and Australia)!

-Smaller local florists may charge less than a national site, but when you’re ordering from another country it can be difficult to choose a local Australian florist that delivers to your chosen postcode or that has an easy-to-use online checkout facility (if you’re shopping online in a different time zone that makes phoning during opening hours really difficult) so a big national site is way more convenient.
+Smaller local florists may charge a little less than a national site, but when you’re ordering from another country it can be difficult to choose a local Australian florist that delivers to your chosen postcode or that has an easy-to-use online checkout facility (if you’re shopping online in a different time zone that makes phoning during opening hours really difficult) so a big national site is way more convenient.

 The cost of living in Australia is generally very different to the UK – costs of things tend to be higher but wages are too which balances it out for us who are living here) but I thought it was worth mentioning that Australia isn’t a country to get cheap flowers delivered!
 Don’t be put off from sending flowers to Australia though just because it’s a little more expensive – sending a bunch of flowers is still an amazing, thoughtful gift.